larsdouweschuitema/frontend-checklist/README.md

 # Frontend checklist

+This is a technology stack agnostic checklist and therefore it does not care about what framework you decide to use.

 ## Why?

 Frontend is extremely complicated.
 There are (too) many topics to cover for a single person as part of a development team.